 e) The initialization or assignment of a fuzzy or lazy variable shall not contain function calls of functions with inout or out parameters.
 The called functions may use other functions with inout or out parameters internally.

-f) If lazy or fuzzy value variables are used in deterministic contexts (i.e. during the evaluation of a snapshot or initialization of global non-fuzzy templates), the same restrictions apply to all functions used in the value assigned to the variable as for functions described in clause 16.1.4.
+f) If a lazy or fuzzy value variable is used in deterministic contexts (i.e. during the evaluation of a snapshot or initialization of global non-fuzzy templates), it shall be declared @deterministic and the value assigned to the variable shall fulfill the restrictions imposed on content of functions used in special places given in 16.1.4.

 g) The expression assigned to a lazy or fuzzy variable might contain a direct or indirect reference to this variable.
 Evaluation of such an expression shall cause a dynamic error.